 9.- Pedro Jose Andújar 4:03:23

-The test began with the Austrian Beatrice White leaving the water alone with a time of 25:19.
-At 1'10 ”the Helene Alberdi, the only Spanish PRO in the test, giving time to a quartet with the British Sara Lewis, Polish Angieszka Jerzyk and the Belgian Katrien Verstuyft.
+The test started with the Austrian Beatrice White coming out of the water alone with a time of 25: 19.
+At 1'10 »the Helene Alberdi, only Spanish PRO in the test, giving time to a quartet with the British Sara Lewis, Polish Angieszka Jerzyk and the Belgian Katrien Verstuyft.

-At kilometer 25 of the cycling segment White I was still the leader but with the Polish Jerzyk just 15 "from it.
-A little further back 49 ”from the leader was Verstuyft already 1'37 » Lewis.
-Meanwhile Helene Alberdi it was fifth at 4:45.
-At kilometer 68 Jerzyk he was leading alone, with a 1 ′ advantage over Wiss and 3'30 »on Verstuyft.
-In the last kilometers of cycling the Polish increased her lead and came first to the second transition with more than 2 minutes of advantage over the Austrian Gehnböck that he had gone up several positions.
+In the 25 kilometer of the cyclist segment White still a leader but with the Polish Jerzyk just 15 »of her.
+A little further back to 49 »from the leader was Verstuyft already 1'37 » Lewis.
+Meanwhile Helene Alberdi it was fifth to 4'45 ».
+In the 68 kilometer Jerzyk led alone, with 1 'advantage over Wiss and 3'30 »about Verstuyft.
+In the final kilometers of cycling the Polish increased her advantage and reached the first transition with more than 2 minutes ahead of the Austrian Gehnböck I had traced several positions.
 Third era White stuck to his compatriot.
-Quarter Verstuyft more than 4 ′ and fifth Lewis almost 6.
+Quarter Verstuyft more than 4 'and fifth Lewis almost 6.

-The half marathon started just like the men, Jerzyk It went all out and considerably increased the advantage.
-At kilometer 5,5 his advantage was more than 3 ′ with Weiss.
-Once the segment is measured, at kilometer 10,5 Jerzyk remained leader, with 2'45 »over Verstuyft, who was making up time and placed second.
-At kilometer 15,6 Verstuyft had managed to cut 1 ′ to the Polish and was 1'42 ”although the leader held up the Belgian's comeback well.
+The half marathon started just like the men, Jerzyk it went out for all and considerably increased the advantage.
+In the 5,5 kilometer your advantage was more than 3 'with Weiss.
+Mediated the segment, in the 10,5 kilometer Jerzyk remained leader, with 2'45 »about Verstuyft, who was recovering time and placed second.
+In the 15,6 kilometer Verstuyft had managed to trim 1 'to the Polish and was at 1'42' although the leader endured well the comeback of the Belgian.

 1 Jerzyk, Agnieszka (POL) 04: 26: 06